gufeijun/gscript/README.md

 ### Install

-Since Complier and VM are written in pure Go(no cgo) and does not use any platform-dependent interfaces, so Gscript in a cross-platform language.
+Since Complier and VM are written in pure Go(no cgo) and does not use any platform-dependent interfaces, so Gscript is a cross-platform language.

 You can install Gscript within two ways: